leohohoho/HyperSudokuSolver/README.md

 assigned to them and reduce the domain of their neighbors.
 If any cell has an empty domain after applying Forward Checking, then the puzzle does not have a solution and the program can stop and exit.
 Here, you run the Forward Checking algorithm before you run the Backtracking Algorithm for CSPs.
-Next, use the Backtracking Algorithm in Figure 4 below to solve for a solution.
+Next, use the Backtracking Algorithm in below to solve for a solution.
 Implement the function SELECT-UNASSIGNED-VARIABLE by using the minimum remaining value heuristic and then the degree heuristic.
 If there are more than one variables left after applying the two heuristics, you can arbitrarily choose a variable to work on next.
 You do not have to